mayawang07/MayaW_BSE_Portfolio/index.md

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}

 # Second Milestone
 My second milestone was designing and building the servo tilt/pan.
+I spent a day just brainstorming and drawing (and sometimes throwing away) design ideas.

 The first challenge I encountered was that the zipties provided in my project kit were too big to fit through the holes in the Arduino Uno.
+I looked around my house for string, but I only managed to find one spool of yarn that was also to big to fit through the Arduino holes.
+I decided to use a spare black rubber band I had sitting on my desk.
+The next challenge I encountered was getting the rubber band to stay in place, because standard office tape wasn't strong enough to hold it down.
+To solve this, I used packaging tape instead and added multiple layers of it.

 My final milestone is the increased reliability and accuracy of my robot.
 I ameliorated the sagging and fixed the reliability of the finger.
 As discussed in my second milestone, the arm sags because of weight.
 I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
 I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
 Now, I make sure to constantly tighten the screws at that joint.